Xe/project-template/README.md

 # project-template

-A template with yeet, semantic-release, and more set up.
+A template with Docker, xess, Postgres, semantic-release, and more set up.

+Things you need to know:

+- This template enforces [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
+They also ship a [cheat sheet](https://www.conventionalcommits.org/en/v1.0.0/#summary).
+- This template works best with [Development containers](https://containers.dev/) in your editor.

+## Services

+When you start this project as a development container, it spawns the following services:

+- [Postgres](https://www.postgresql.org/) version 16 for permanent data storage.
+- [Valkey](https://valkey.io/) version 8 for cache data or ephemeral data stroage.

+Prefer using Postgres for storing data.

 ## Project structure